aptos-foundation/AIPs/aips/federated-keyless.md

 ### ZK circuit incompatibilities

+> [!NOTE]
+>
+> This security consideration applies to any approach that proposes relaxing the requirements on the OIDC providers for keyless, not just to the design proposed in this AIP.

 The `circom` implementation of the [keyless relation](#the-keyless-zk-relation-mathcalr) has been thoroughly tested with the supported OIDC providers in `0x1::jwks`.
 As a result, custom OIDC providers used in federated keyless accounts might not be fully supported.
 This could, in some cases, lock users out of their accounts.

 There are several mechanisms to mitigate against this: